frenetic-lang/tutorials/09-NCMonitoring.md

 ```
 Proceed as follows:

 - Open up `Main.nc`.
-There we have included `Sol_Firewall.nc` from Chapter 8 and copied in the routing solution we defined (you can replace our router with yours if you like).
+There we have included `Sol_Firewall.nc` from Chapter 8 and copied in the forwarding solution we defined (you can replace our router with yours if you like).
 - Fill in the definition of `monitoring` to create infrastructure for monitoring the web traffic sent by `h2`.
 More specifically, create a different string label for each of the other hosts ("H2->H1", "H2->H3", "H2->H4") and use `monitorLoad` to print the number of HTTP packets sent from `h2` to each of the other hosts separately.
-- Fill in the definition of `app` to compose your monitoring policy with `firewall` and `routing` definitions.
+- Fill in the definition of `app` to compose your monitoring policy with `firewall` and `forwarding` definitions.

 When you are done, testing your monitor.